uwol/proleap-cobol-parser/README.md

 2. To be used in conjunction with the provided preprocessor, which executes COPY and REPLACE statements.

+3. EXEC SQL statements, EXEC SQLIMS statements and EXEC CICS statements are extracted by the preprocessor and provided as texts in the ASG.

-3. For parsing large Cobol source code files, following VM args have to be set: `-Xmx2048m`.
+4. For parsing large Cobol source code files, following VM args have to be set: `-Xmx2048m`.
    Intellij Plugin for ANTLR 4 has to be provided with those VM args in file `idea.vmoptions`.